FindMySchool LogoFindMySchool

 The school uniform is royal blue and grey, purchased from standard retailers.
 PE kit requirements are straightforward, with no branded items required.

 Heavy oversubscription.
-With 178 applications for 29 places in 2024, entry is extremely competitive.
+Entry is extremely competitive.
 Families without a connection to St Margaret's Church or another Anglican church will find securing a place very difficult unless living within a very tight radius.
 Distance-based places go to families living closest to the school gates.
 Parents should verify their eligibility under the faith criteria or their proximity before relying on a place here.

 Small school scale.
 One-form entry means approximately 30 pupils per year group.
 This creates a close-knit community but limits social breadth.
 Friendship groups are small, and falling out with peers can feel significant.
 Families wanting larger cohorts with more social mixing should consider two-form or three-form entry schools.